Barfoot & Thompson sales set new records: 'Buyers were not deterred' - Thompson - NZ Herald

 Others are forecasting the house price rise party to end soon.

-The Reserve Bank expects a 5 per cent fall over the next few years and New Zealand's largest bank, ANZ has forecast a 4 per cent drop by the middle of this year.
-ASB economists have also forecast a 4 per cent drop this year but not till the second half of 2022.
+The Reserve Bank expects a 5 per cent fall over the next few years and ANZ, New Zealand's largest bank, has forecast a 4 per cent drop by the middle of this year.
+ASB economists have also forecast a 4 per cent drop this year but not until the second half of 2022.

 Its listing numbers have climbed lately.